Obesity in parents may be an indicator of developmental delays in children.

 Recommendations on Parental Obesity and Child Development:

-The evidence is not conclusive.
+The bottom line: The evidence is not conclusive.
 It is just a hint at the need for further research, but if you are considering having children, us it as further evidence to become more healthy and lose weight as you try to conceive.
 If you have infants and toddlers, it is beneficial for the development to promote a healthy lifestyle.
 Talk to you medical provider about promoting a healthy diet, exercise, and weight in yourself and your children.